NumminorihSF/crypt-maker-async/README.md

 crypt-maker
 ===========================

 An asynchronous version of crypt-maker.
-Work through child-processes.
+Spawn child processes and do encrypt and decrypt at them.

 #Atention

-Readme is not ready.
-It is just from sync version.

 Install with: